cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 You can apply for an express permit if you are making small changes to your home that don’t require moving plumbing fixtures, like converting a bathtub to shower or vice-versa.
 Applying for an express permit will help make sure these changes are done safely.
 [Figure out if your project qualifies for an express permit](/residential-toolkit/express-permits).

-### How much do building permits cost?

-The cost for permitting a project starts at $200 and goes up depending on your project’s specific needs.
-This cost includes the plan review, the permit itself, your inspections, and fees.

-There will be additional charges if your project requires a trade permit, like an electrical or plumbing permit, if you are building near a tree, or if your home is in a historic neighborhood.
-Your reviewer can explain those costs during your in-person consultation.

-### Make sure you can get a permit

-You may not be able to get a new permit right away if your property currently has an open or expired permit.
-You may also be unable to get a permit if you've already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your materials or design.

 ---

-## You may need a consultation to determine your project requirements
+## Come in for a free 20 minute consultation with a reviewer

-It is possible to prepare your permit application without consulting with a reviewer.
-However, many residents prefer to come in for a free 20 minute consultation with one of our reviewers before applying for their permit.
-During this consultation, the reviewer will be able to:
+It’s possible to prepare your permit application without consulting with a reviewer.
+However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a &nbsp;permit.
+During this consultation, the reviewer will:

 * Give you the personalized property information you need to fill out your application.
-Depending on the information you learn during your consultation, you may not be able to complete your project as you originally planned.
+* Let you know if you can complete your project as you originally planned.
 * Give you a list of documents you need to prepare for your application based on your specific project.
 * Explain the next steps needed to apply for a permit.

+You may need to hire a licensed professional to help you complete your project.&nbsp;